KidBourbon/travel-website/README.md

 ✅ Website with incredible photos of places where you could travel to take a vacation.

-✅ Made with HTML, Tailwind CSS and JavaScript.
+✅ Made with HTML and Tailwind CSS.

 ✅ Utility First and Mobile First principles were used.